Diivad98/Cetus-2-SuperSlicer-Profile/README.md

 To update your Cetus2 firmware to version 1038-2, follow these instructions:

+    Ensure that you have Cetus2 Firmware 1038-2 installed.
     Extract the Cetus2-Firmware-1038-2.zip files.
     Copy all of the extracted files onto an empty SD card.
     Insert the SD card into the printer.
     On the printer, go to "Information" and select "Update".
     During the second part of the update, the printer will beep frequently - this is normal.
     IMPORTANT: Do not power off the printer during the update process.

+Once the update is complete, your Cetus2 firmware will be running on version 1038-2.

 By following these steps, you should be able to successfully update your Cetus2 firmware to version 1038-2.